IS 220 Cr.3

 IS 310 Cr.3

 This course provides fundamentals of data communications and business networking requirements, and examines the linkage of information technology strategies and technological solutions for enabling effective business processes within and between organizations in emerging environments.
 Major topics include fundamentals of data communications and business networking, applications to data communications, basic technologies of the internet and the web, commercial use of internet technologies, e-business applications, and cases in online industries.
-Prerequisite: IS 220; admission to business or information systems minor.
+Prerequisite: IS 220; admission to business or information systems major/minor.
 Offered Spring.

 IS 320 Cr.3